Science and Pseudo-Science

 (1) it is not scientific, and (2) its major proponents try to create the impression that it is scientific.

 The former of these two criteria is central to the concerns of the philosophy of science.
-It has been the subject of important controversies among philosophers, to be discussed below in Section 4.
+Its precise meaning has been the subject of important controversies among philosophers, to be discussed below in Section 4.
 The second criterion is philosophically less important, but it needs careful treatment not least since many discussions of pseudoscience (in and out of philosophy) have been confused due to insufficient attention to it.

 An immediate problem with the definition based on (1) and (2) is that it is too wide.
 There are phenomena that satisfy both criteria but are not commonly called pseudoscientific.
 One of the clearest examples of this is fraud in science.
 This is a practice that has a high degree of scientific pretence and yet does not comply with science, thus satisfying both criteria.
 Nevertheless, fraud in otherwise legitimate branches of science is seldom if ever called “pseudoscience”.
 The reason for this can be clarified with the following hypothetical examples (Hansson 1996).